 - We address social-emotional issues within the context of larger systems that perpetuate inequality (such as segregation, prejudice, and discrimination) while providing participants with a profound, personal experience.

-- Our Outdoor Program moves children from the classroom environment to a neutral, immersive setting where they are intentionally grouped with students from different backgrounds in a weeklong “master class” in social emotional learning.
+- Our Outdoor Project moves children from the classroom environment to a neutral, immersive setting where they are intentionally grouped with students from different backgrounds in a weeklong “master class” in social emotional learning.
 The experiential curriculum empowers all students to internalize the lessons in diversity, respect, listening, empathy, assertive communication, and conflict resolution.
 Other social emotional learning programs are classroom based and since many classrooms are segregated, these programs do not enable students to address issues of difference in a diverse setting.
-Other outdoor schools set in nature focus primarily on environmental science rather than social emotional learning.
+Other educational programs set in nature focus primarily on environmental science rather than social emotional learning.

 - Our contracts are with schools from markedly different communities, thus we have a broad reach.
 Diversity-focused summer camps reach only families that already understand the issues being addressed.